komeegbedi/Chatroom/README.md

  <img src="login.PNG" alt="Login Screen in Dark Mode">

   2. After you choose a valid username, you would be directed to the "#general" room and you can start sending messages.
-      To select a different room ,
-      On the mobile version click on the 3 bar at the bottom right corner of the screen On the desktop version, you should see the rooms listed at the left side on the page
+      To select a different room (You can use the images below for reference), On the mobile version click on the 3 bar at the bottom right corner of the screen On the desktop version, you should see the rooms listed at the left side on the page